 If the motherboard cannot detect a Keyboard, the system will fail to POST with a "d7" POST code.
 When this happens, some video card / monitor setups will display a message on screen about a Keyboard error, while others will just remain blank.
 If this happens, power down the system and reseat the USB connector.
-Make sure the Keyboard is only plugged in to either a USB2.0 or USB3.0 slot.
-This error can sometimes happen with older wireless keyboards, as well.
+Make sure the Keyboard is NOT in the USB 3.1 Type-A connector, as this port requires drivers to initialize and fully function.
+However, this error can sometimes happen with older wireless keyboards, as well.
 If this is the case, we recommended that you plug in a regular USB keyboard, reboot, enter BIOS, and go to Advanced - USB Configuration.
 Make sure "Legacy USB Support" is set to "enabled," then press F10 to save and exit.
 Your keyboard should now work, and the board should POST past "d7."